 - In the Open Data dialog, select the data file and click Open.

-- Select the Gridding Method in the Grid Data dialog.
+- Select the Gridding Method and assign the X, Y , and Z columns in the Grid Data dialog.

 - Expand the Breaklines and Faults section (this may just say Breaklines or Faults depending on the gridding method used).

-- Click on the Change Filename button to the right of the File Containing Breaklines field, specify the BLN file, and click Open.
+- Click on the Open File button to the right of the File Containing Breaklines field, specify the BLN file, and click Open.

-If there is an issue applying the breakline to the gridding process, or you receive an error, please email the data file, the BLN file, and a screen shot of your gridding parameters to firstname.lastname@example.org.
+If there is an issue applying the breakline to the gridding process, or you receive an error, please email the data file, the BLN file, and screen shots of your gridding parameters to firstname.lastname@example.org.